AlexGaiser/publish-to-npm/README.md

 3. Run in the Browser
 4. Run in Node
 5. Be freely available for anyone to install from the NPM registry.

-The NPM registry is an amazing tool, and every Javascript developer should learn to use it for both their personal and professional projects.

 For the sake of this guide I am assuming you already have `npm` (at least version 6) and `node` (at least version 14) installed on your computer.
 If you do not, please see [this guide](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) for more informaion on how to install `node` and `npm` onto your environment.